Ozeidi/NetworkTraffic/README.md

 4. Combine Up/Down Traffic into Total Traffic variable

 ## Insights
-We use the the previously transformed dataset to genereatr a set of
+We use the the previously transformed dataset to genereatr a set of informative visulaisations.
+1. Total Network Traffic per hour of the day: This shows expected pattern of increased activity during the working hours from 7am - 2pm.

+2. Mean Network Traffic Faceted Plot: This plot shows the mean network traffic hour of the day for each weekday.
+Interestingly there was a presistent trough in traffic around 10am daily.
+Up on further inspection this trough happens to reflect employees habit of having breakfast/coffee every day around the same time.